square/leakcanary/.github/ISSUE_TEMPLATE/--bug-report.md

 ### Steps to Reproduce

-[Provide a sample project or a .hprof file]
+[Provide a sample project, a .hprof file or a failing test]

 1. [First Step]
 2. [Second Step]